Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/the-prado-art-guide-by-carlos-taranilla-now-available.md

 colors: colors-d
 date: '2022-10-16'
 excerpt: >-
-  This September will see the light this essential artistic guide to discover and learn the essentials of the greatest works, artists and styles in the Prado Museum.
+  The Prado Art Guide. essential artistic guide to discover and learn the essentials of the greatest works, artists and styles in the Prado Museum.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'